karoldavid/author/README.md

-# Responsive Wesbite for an Author and TV Script Writer
+# Responsive Website for an Author & TV Script Writer

 Link to the live version: http://www.susanne-fuelscher.de/